Most Famous Logos With a Face

 Logo Schwarzkopf

 The name of this brand translates as “black head,” so in the identity of Schwarzkopf, the logo contains exactly its image.
-It suits him thematically since the company is engaged in the production of scalp and hair care products, being the cosmetics division of the German concern Henkel.
+It suits him thematically since the company is producing scalp and hair care products, being the cosmetics division of the German concern Henkel.
 The man’s head is depicted in profile and turned to the left.
 The design of the drawing is close to portraits on classic medallions: it has the same facial line, flowing smoothly into the neck.
 This age-old sophistication is necessary for a skincare brand to show the continuation of tradition.
 The dark pattern is placed on a white background.
 The company name is also in black.
 It is typed in an elegant font with tiny extensions at the ends that end in sharp serifs.

 Pringles